jackchoumine/petite-utils/README.md

 A collection of small util function in JavaScript.

 features:
-- small and fast.
+* small and fast.
-- node.js and browser support.
+* node.js and browser support.
-- tree-shakable.
+* tree-shakable.

-> WIP. 🚧 DON'T USE IN PRODUCTION.
+> WIP. 🚧 Don't use in production.

 ## Installation